PanACEA - STEP2C -01

 Exclusion Criteria:

-1. Circumstances that raise doubt about free, unconstrained consent to studyparticipation (e.g., prisoner or mentally handicapped person)
+1. Circumstances that raise doubt about free, unconstrained consent to studyparticipation (e.g., person in detention or person with mental disability)

 2. Poor general condition where delay in treatment cannot be tolerated or death withinfour months is likely.